Deer Resistant Plants

 Wildlife Value: Host for Giant Swallowtail caterpillars.
 Rabbit & deer resistant.

 Awards: England’s Royal Horticultural Society Award of Merit.Dictamnus is from the mountain Dicte, located in Crete.
 Popular Elizabethan cottage garden plant since the late 1500’s.
-Gerard called it a “gallant plant.”
+English herbalist John Gerard (1545-1612) called it “gallant.”
 Grown in the Eichstätt Garden, the garden of Johann Konrad von Gemmingen, prince bishop of Eichstätt in Bavaria, c.
 1600.
 Grown by Jefferson at Monticello in the “center of the NW shrub circle,”1807.
 The roots used medicinally “resisting purification and poison.”
 Gardeners’ Dictionary, 1768.
 Once established very long-lived plant, “known to stand on the same place for fifty years still bearing healthy blooms.”
 The Garden Feb 19, 1876.

 -